Kiribati

 Island Economy

 Kiribati is a small island nation located in the Pacific Ocean in between Hawaii and Australia.
-Similar to other small island nations, Kiribati faces a series of challenges including the vulnerability to climate change, a highly dispersed population, difficult access to international markets as well as low domestic resources and a lack of arable land
+Similar to other small island nations, Kiribati faces a series of challenges including the vulnerability to climate change, a highly dispersed population, difficult access to international markets as well as low domestic resources and limited arable land.

 Export Products